Students were 100% satisfied with their course (NSS, 2015)

 The Media Technology degree course offers a common first year of topics and lecture material.
 This establishes the foundations and core elements to the work that will be undertaken in your second and third years.

-Media Technology - focusing on broadcast engineering, technical operations and systems design
+In year 2 on Media Technology you will be focusing on broadcast engineering, technical operations and systems design.

 In year 3 you will complete an Honours project on a technology area of your choice and will learn about the requirements for radio and TV broadcasting at present in Britain and Europe.